-who i am,
+i am, that i am,

 It took me years to find myself and I am still finding me in all the me’s inside of me.

 I did it with my eyes closed.
 Stumbling, falling, misstepping, mispronouncing myself over and over again.
 You do not become without unraveling.
 The biggest act of resistance you can have is to stop trying to be digestible and perfect.
-Fall over yourself again and again until you find balance.
-Gravity is permanent as far as I know and if you don’t catch you — it will.
-At 20, I found the stabilizing force of gravity in embracing all of my complexities and have put forward my heart in service to creating a home for myself and others that honors the nuance, liminality, and complexity. and while i simultaneously stand on an ethic of love, integrity, and critical assessment, i am always reminded that before everything else — i am human. fallible and flawed.
+Fall over yourself again and again until you find balance. gravity is permanent as far as I know and if you don’t catch you — it will.
+At 20, I found the stabilizing force of gravity in embracing all of my complexities and have put forward my heart in service to creating a home for myself and others that honors the nuance, liminality, and incongruence. and while i simultaneously stand on an ethic of love, integrity, and critical assessment, i am always reminded that before everything else — i am human. fallible and flawed.

 I am not the most desirable part of my identity, but I am the entirety of my humanity.
 Multitudinous.
 Soulful.
-I exist at the edge and in the chasm, I fold, shapeshift, alchemize, and contradict.
+I exist at the edge and in the chasm.
+I fold, shapeshift, alchemize, and contradict.
 Do not define me in boundaries, define me in my spaciousness and roundness.
 I am everything and nothing all at once.
 There is a me inside of me inside of me inside of me inside of me.
-I am all of the phases and fragments that come with personhood, and I actively work to make a soft place for all of them to land.
+I am all of the phases and fragments that come with personhood, and I gather all the broken pieces to tile a mosaic, mirroring back to me the color of my life.
 That has been a part of my work and my practice.
 Learning and unlearning.
 Defining and deconstructing.
 Creating, collecting, and conjuring.
-Part of my work has been to love myself (even though i have quarrels with self-love), to become a radical subject and define myself, to resist the urge to be small, to find joy where I create it, to laugh, to dance, to expand, to think and challenge, to prove myself wrong, to find myself, to empower others, to be interdependent on my community and nature, to be in union with change, challenge and transformation, and to be educated.
+Part of my work has been to love myself, to become a radical subject and define myself; to resist the urge to be small, to find joy where I create it, to laugh, to dance, to expand, to think and challenge. to prove myself wrong. to find myself. to empower others and be in communion with the multiplicity of our ecosystems. i continue to study and embody the cyclicity of some of our most transformative experiences — life, death, birth, sex — to synthesize everything it means to make meaning in a meaningless, finite, existence.
+I want to give others, what I have often struggled to give myself: love in spite of humanity and flaws, non-judgement and curiosity, to know when compassion and empathy are effective and when my rage is productive, to not be stagnant and compliant, but to know that even if I can’t do it all — I can do enough.

 i like to see myself as the culmination of the journey i’ve been on. a journey to heal, to become someone who knows better. someone who has put in careful cultivation and consideration into the person that they want to be and the relationships that they want to have. i am someone that has constantly strived and completed reinventing and redefining themselves over and over again. i have witnessed a thousand tiny deaths of myself, and now i get the honor of doing the same for others — being both an active participant and witness to their lives and their growth. i define myself as a gardener because i have the deep drive and desire to plant seeds, water them, and watch them grow into the people that i hope to empower. i don’t seek to change the way to flowers grow, how long they take or what they look like before, during, and after they bloom. i seek to write them in the history of the soil, to document and experience the seasons that they move through, and to love and care for them all the same.